-10 Unusual Ways To Travel Around The World For Free
+10 Unique Ways To Travel The World For Free

 Traveling the world doesn't have to mean draining your bank account if you're savvy, know how to find a good deal and are willing to sacrifice a little comfort.

 In fact, you can travel basically for free -- if you know the right tricks and are willing to work a little.

 House-sitting is the perfect way to explore places you never would have thought to visit and get free lodging.

 Check out websites such as HouseSittersAmerica.com, TrustedHouseSitters.com and MindMyHouse.com for house-sitting opportunities.

 In some cases, homeowners are only looking for you to spend time in their home to make it look lived in.
 In other situations, you may have some minor responsibilities, such as watering plants, feeding pets and taking in the mail.